-North Carolina's high SET employment establishments represent 8.5 percent of all business establishments in the state, with a value that ranks 19th in the nation and is 96 percent of the U.S. value and 67.5 percent of the value of the top-ranking state, Virginia [4.1A].
+North Carolina's high SET employment establishments represent 8.9 percent of all business establishments in the state, with a value that ranks 19th in the nation and is 97 percent of the U.S. value and 67 percent of the value of the top-ranking state, Virginia [4.1A].
 Among the comparison states, North Carolina's percentage of high SET employment establishments ranks last.
-The percentage of high SET employment business establishments in North Carolina has increased by 19.1 percent since 2003, however, a rate more
+The percentage of high SET employment business establishments in North Carolina has increased by 24.4 percent since 2003, however, a rate almost twice the rate for the U.S., 13.0 percent, and faster than the rates of all but one of the